MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/fwpsk/nf-fwpsk-fwpsstreaminjectasync0.md

        indicates that the sender requests immediate data transfer.
 Unwanted delays in data transfer can occur if this flag is not set.
 This flag is available starting with Windows Vista with SP1.

+When injecting data into an outbound data stream, a callout driver specifies one or more of the
+     following flags:

 #### FWPS_STREAM_FLAG_SEND

 Specifies that the data is to be injected into the outbound data stream.
 This flag is required
        when injecting data into an outbound data stream.

 #### FWPS_STREAM_FLAG_SEND_EXPEDITED